JolivAB/MobilOmsorg_ClientAPIExample/README.md

 # MobilOmsorg_ClientAPIExample
-Example projects for connecting to MobilOmsorg API.
+Example projects for connecting to Mobil Omsorg API.

----
-title: mobil OMSORG API Key Authentication
-author: Christian Davén, Joliv AB
-date: 2019-04-17
-history:
-- date: 2019-04-17
-  author: CD
-  summary: First version
-toc: no
----

 # Background and Scope